ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

-Since it's easier to work with logarithms when we study a product, as we do in this case, we take the log of the likelihood:
+Since it's easier to work with logarithms every time we deal with a product, as we are in this case, we take the log of the likelihood:

 {% highlight python %}
 {% raw %}